About the Unemployment Insurance System When Requesting Weekly Benefit Payments

 5. Accurately Report the Reason You Are Unemployed.
 It’s important that you accurately report the reason for any loss of employment if you have been working part-time while claiming benefits.

 6. Register with the Massachusetts One-Stop Career Centers.
 To be eligible for benefits, you are required to attend a Career Center Seminar where you will learn about available resources to help you become re-employed.

 7. Develop an Effective Work Search Plan.
 Contact your local Career Center for help with planning an effective work search.

 8. Avoid Errors and Ensure Proper Payment of Benefits.
 To prevent errors that may result in an overpayment, read all of the information provided to you.

-9. Follow the Rules to Prevent Yourself from Committing Fraud.
-Anyone who collects UI benefits is legally responsible for following the rules.
+9. Follow the Rules to Prevent Committing Fraud.
+Anyone who receives UI benefits is legally responsible for following the rules.
 Failure to follow the rules can have serious consequences, including fines, penalties and even imprisonment.